pilgrimstack/workshop-301/2.prod/readme.md

 terraform apply
 ```

-Here we said to Terraform to deploy only the keypair and the stress module (bypassing the app module in fact).
+Here we told Terraform to deploy only the keypair and the stress module (bypassing the app module in fact).

 Of course you can check it with:
 ```bash